 You’re known for your knowledge of Caribbean music, particularly calypso and music from Trinidad & Tobago.
 Can you tell us how you first discovered music from that part of the world?

 I would pick up one or two Fela Kuti records because they’ were funky and I’d maybe accidentally pick up a record from Barbados on a 7” that had a funk title, so I knew it was there.
-When the shop came about my partner’s grandmother died and she was from Trinidad.
+When the shop came about my wife’s grandmother died and she was from Trinidad.
 So we had loads of family friends that would bring us records and we had a calypso section.
 There was amazing stuff in it but no one was buying it because it was just calypso, soca and stuff.
 Then all of sudden it just started taking off.
 People started playing certain tracks, and this is only in the past nine or ten years it started getting popular and stuff started disappearing or selling really fast.
 I had a good friend of the family who used to go out to Trinidad and bring records back.
 He used to send records back in barrels.
 He bought a record station of records in the ‘80s and 90’s.
 He had amazing stuff so I was getting more and more stuff from him.
 This stuff was going up in value and it was getting more and more popular so it just came about naturally really.
 It happened along with the shop.
 We were into that music, its good music.

 My wife, she can remember family parties going back to the ‘70s where this music was just the music.
 Its what they would dance to.
 “Auntie Ruby would play this” and they’ve all got fantastic record collections with Trinidadian calypso and stuff and it was just how it was.
 It was bought because that’s the music they would hear and that’s what they were into.
 Then I started getting exposed to that through family parties and think, “oh, this records really funky, I want a copy of this” and try to persuade Aunti Ruby to lend it to me.
 I managed to borrow a Demon Fuzz album off her for about a year once.
 There’s a really Demon Fuzz LP.
 That was actually her sister’s husband who was the lead singer in Demon Fuzz, so she wanted it back because she realized and I had to find my own copy of that but she’s still got one or two.
 They’re all record collectors.
 They’re all into Trinidadian music.
 Its something I’ve encompassed as well as part of the natural thing.